MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 # Install Machine Learning Server for Windows

+**Applies to:  Machine Learning Serve 9.2.1, 9.3**

 Machine Learning Server for Windows runs machine learning and data mining solutions written in R or Python in standalone and clustered topologies.

-This article explains how to install Machine Learning Server 9.2.1 on a standalone Windows server that has an internet connection.
+This article explains how to install Machine Learning Server on a standalone Windows server that has an internet connection.
 If your server has restrictions on internet access, see [offline installation](machine-learning-server-windows-offline.md).

 ## System requirements

 + Operating system must be a [supported version of 64-bit Windows](r-server-install-supported-platforms.md).

++ [Operalization features](../what-is-operationalization.md) (administrator utility, web service deployment, remote sessions (R), web and compute node designations) are supported on Windows Server 2012 R2 or 2016.
+These features are unavailable on a Windows client.

 + Memory must be a minimum of 2 GB of RAM is required; 8 GB or more are recommended.
 Disk space must be a minimum of 500 MB.